horacioleon/challenge-remote-access/client_side.md

 ``cat > /etc/default/proxy_ssh@client-a``

-After run the command, you will see the cursor of the terminal below the promt of your terminal, now you can paste the configuration values, after past the values, press ENTER and then ctrl+D to exit.
+After run the command, you will see the cursor of the terminal below the prompt of your terminal, now you can paste the configuration values, after past the values, press ENTER and then ctrl+D to exit.

 ````
 [root@client-a default]# cat > /etc/default/proxy_ssh@client-a